Fairness (machine learning): Relationships between definitions

+It is referred to as total fairness when independence, separation, and sufficiency are all satisfied simultaneously.
+However, total fairness is not possible to achieve except in specific rhetorical cases.

 Mathematical formulation of group fairness definitions

 Preliminary definitions

 Most statistical measures of fairness rely on different metrics, so we will start by defining them.
 When working with a binary classifier, both the predicted and the actual classes can take two values: positive and negative.
 Now let us start explaining the different possible relations between predicted and actual outcome: